Digital39999/StripeCord/README.md

-# Stripecord Documentation
+# StripeCord

-**Stripecord**, a powerful package for integrating Stripe with your Discord bot, enabling easy subscription management with premium tiers and add-ons.
+**StripeCord**, a powerful package for integrating Stripe with your Discord bot, enabling easy subscription management with premium tiers and add-ons.
 This package allows you to manage and modify user subscriptions, handle webhooks from Stripe, and streamline the subscription process with add-ons and tier changes.

 ---